ros2/ros2_dds_profiles_examples/README.md

 export CYCLONEDDS_URI=file:///path/to/profile/file.xml
 ```

+### Compatibility

+You can mix nodes using CycloneDDS/FastDDS, they all work as expected as far as tested.

 ## Testing the settings with docker

 If you want to test host-to-host communication using docker make sure to: